Athlon007/MOP/README.md

 - Hayosiko Colorful Gauges
 - CD Player Enhanced
 - Actual Mop
+- KekmetAddons

 **WARNING:** This mod may or may not corrupt other mods.
 Use at your own risk!

-**THIS MOD IS NOT COMPATIBLE WITH KRUFPS OR IMPROVEFPS!** Use only one of the mods.
+**THIS MOD IS NOT COMPATIBLE WITH KRUFPS OR IMPROVEFPS!** You need to remove them in order to use MOP.

 ## License